-There has been a debate about which seed is the most healthy, and we have often seen the war between chia seeds and basil seeds (Sabja seeds)!
+There has been a debate about which seed is the most healthy, and we have often seen the war between (Sabja seeds) basil seeds vs chia seeds !
 Both of these seeds are beneficial to health, but if you’re looking for more in-detail information, then you’re at the right place.
 Both seeds are an excellent source of plant-based proteins and can be included in your daily diet.
 People often confuse the two seeds, and if you are too confused about Basil Seeds Vs Chia Seeds, this blog will help you make the right decision for yourself!

 What is Sabja Seeds and Chia Seeds?